Comic Book Movies Don't Use Codenames

 - Especially if you don't know they're saying his name (Slade), and instead think they're saying the past-tense of "slay" (Slayed.)

 - Inverted with the Teen Titans themselves.
 In the comics they refer to each other by name when they're being civilians or aren't in public but the cartoon never has them refer to each other by names.
 It's implied that they don't even know each others names; the gang are shocked when they learn Beast Boy's name is "Garfield", when they always call him "Gar" in the comics.
 Cyborg is never called "Victor", although his last name, Stone, is used as an alias in one episode as a Mythology Gag.
 On the other hand, Raven is her actual name, and Starfire is less a pseudonym and more a direct translation.
 Though she is referred to as Koriand'r once in a line of Tamaranean dialogue, she's just Starfire to her teammates.
 Robin's the big one: his name was never said, and there are a lot of Robins out there!
 In the early days, "Who is Robin?" was considered a Riddle for the Ages.
 Word of God says that he is meant to represent the concept of Robin rather than any one incarnation.
 In personality, he's closer to an amalgamation of Dick Grayson and Tim Drake, with the odd bit of Jason's attitude.
-However, there are plenty of references in the show that make it clear who he must be (It's Dick Grayson's costume, his alternate self is named Kcid Nosyarg, his future self is Nightwing, it's the 80s team lineup, and Starfire sure never was the Love Interest of any of those other Robins.
-The last two or three guys who are still saying "Glen Murakami didn't say it's Grayson, so every bit of Dick Grayson's life being there doesn't mean anything!" aren't taken very seriously anymore.)
+However, there are plenty of references in the show that make it clear who he must be (It's Dick Grayson's costume, his alternate self is named Kcid Nosyarg, his future self is Nightwing, it's the 80s team lineup, and Starfire was primarily Dick's Love Interest.
 The tie-in comics finally went ahead and established him as Dick Grayson.

 - And it doesn't just go for the main Titans.
 Every hero and villain we meet already has a codename and is already active by the time we meet them.
 When the Titans go recruiting, the teen heroes they're scouting are never at school or at home; we find Argent mending a dam, Herald chilling in the other dimension the things he teleports travel through, etc. We never catch anyone on the day of their Freak Lab Accident.